bobbyallen1099/KanyeVibesAPI/README.md

 # KanyeVibesAPI
 Showcasing Laravel prowess with Kanye's wisdom.
-External API mastery and clean code vibes. ✨ Generates 6 random Kanye (Ye) Quotes & refreshes every minute, utilising cache & collection helpers to make the code clean & readable.
+External API mastery and clean code vibes. ✨

+Generates 6 random Kanye (Ye) Quotes & caches every minute, utilising cache & collection helpers to make the code clean & readable.

+You can also refresh the quotes anytime with the `✨ Refresh The Vibe ✨` button.
+It utilises Vue to live reload using Laravel as an API.

 ## How to get up and runing
 `npm run dev` - Generates Vite Assets